-The program will maintain the Pyramid structure but will now be broken down into the five Better Men Program standards: Scholarship, Leadership, Diligence, Citizenship, and Character.
-Below is a breakdown of what each stand for.
+Chapters will be judged on the five Better Men Program standards: Scholarship, Leadership, Diligence, Citizenship, and Character as measured by the Pyramid chapter assessment.
+Below is a breakdown of what each standard considers.

 - Scholarship: Shown by a commitment to academic success through high academic standards and consistent improvement.